nitram509/ntgrrc/README.md

 # ntgrrc

-ntgrrc (Netgear Remote Control) a command line (CLI) tool to manage Netgear GS3xx switch series.
+ntgrrc (Netgear Remote Control) a command line (CLI) tool to manage Netgear managed plus switches 300 series.

 Since Netgear does not offer a REST API, this tool uses web scraping techniques to manage configuration and show status of the switch.